vlasovskikh/obraz/doc/jekyll.md

 * Plugin system

     Obraz has an experimental [plugin system][5].
 It may be changed significantly in the future releases.
-Please refer the [source code][6] for more info.

 Not Implemented Yet